Exclusive & Luxury New Zealand Wedding Destination to Get Married

 Get a Marriage Licence

-To get a license you will need to complete a Notice of Intended Marriage application form.
+To get a license you will need to complete a Notice of Intended Marriage application form (BDM 60 or BDM 58).
 If either of you have been married or in a civil union before, and the marriage or civil union has been dissolved, you may be asked to produce evidence of the dissolution (e.g. Divorce/Dissolution Order) when you give notice to the Registrar.
 If your previous spouse or partner has died you do not have to produce evidence of their death, but you will have to give the date of death on the Notice of Intended Marriage.

 Make a Statutory Declaration